asherk7/neurovit/README.md

 # ViT-Brain: MRI Brain Tumor Classification using Vision Transformers

-This repository contains an implementation of a Vision Transformer (ViT) model to classify brain tumors using MRI scans.
+This repository contains an implementation of a Vision Transformer (ViT) model from scratch to classify brain tumors using MRI scans.
 The project is inspired by the paper ["An Image is Worth 16x16 Words"](https://arxiv.org/abs/2010.11929), which introduced the Vision Transformer architecture for image classification tasks.

 The model is trained to classify MRI brain tumor images into four categories: No Tumor, Glioma Tumor, Meningioma Tumor, and Pituitary Tumor.
 The dataset used for training and evaluation is the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) from Kaggle.